ferraripr/HomeAlarmPlus/README.md

 HomeAlarmPlus
 =============

-A simple alarm monitoring system using Netduino Plus.
+A simple open source alarm monitoring system using Netduino Plus.
 This is a base class library.
   WARNING: This code contains information related to typical home alarm systems.
 Please, be aware that this procedure may void any warranty.
   Any alarm system of any type may be compromised deliberately or may fail to